AgentMC/Sao20/Translate/En/Part6.md

 "Open the cell next to the goblins, get inside, close the door and lock it."

-Ronye was considering a plan of approaching the emperor when he picks up the sword to dispose of it and thus loses the focus, capturing him with bare hands and using the hostage to make the man behind to release Shimosaki.
+Ronye was considering a plan of approaching the emperor when he picks up the swords to dispose of them and thus loses the focus, capturing him with bare hands and using the hostage to make the man behind to release Shimosaki.
 However, the emperor calmly kept the distance and did not move.
 Quickly glancing behind she saw the poison blade still put against the neck of Shimosaki who had to endure it, struggling occasionally.

 They understood that escape will be difficult once they enter the cell, but they had no choice but to obey.